What is a career in the police, security and emergency services like?

-Most jobs provide on-the-job training (usually level 3 and above) and won’t ask for specific subjects, although you should still make sure to get your Maths and English GCSEs at A*-C. If your passion is emergency medicine or forensics, Biology and Chemistry are important at GCSE and A-level and, if required, you should aim for a medical or science degree, E.g. in forensic science.
+Most jobs provide on-the-job training (usually level 3 and above) and won’t ask for specific subjects, although you should still make sure to get your maths and English GCSEs at 9-4.
+If your passion is emergency medicine or forensics, biology and chemistry are important at GCSE and A-level and, if required, you should aim for a medical or science degree, e.g. in forensic science.

 There are also specific degrees relating to policing, including community justice, criminology, criminal justice and police studies.

 Qualifications in foreign languages, computing, maths and engineering are useful for a range of jobs that involve technology and gathering secret intelligence.